planetlabs/notebooks/CONTRIBUTING.md

 Notebook filenames should not have spaces.
 Please use underscores with `snake_case` instead for all files in the repository.

+Your filename should align to the title of the notebook.
+For example, a notebook titled **Generate Agriculture Index Time Series** should be `generate_agriculture_index_time_series.ipynb`.

 ### HTML and Markdown

 For maximum portability, accessibility, and ease of use, notebooks in this repository should not use a custom style or theme.
 Please stick to standard markdown features so that it works across all environments.

 ### Dependencies

-When a new notebook has a dependency that is not yet supported by the Docker image, please add the dependency to the [Docker setup requirements](planet-notebook-docker/requirements.txt).
+When a new notebook has a dependency that is not yet supported by the Docker image, please add the dependency to the [Docker setup requirements file](planet-notebook-docker/requirements.txt).

+Alternatively, you can choose to add package installation instructions in your Notebook, particularly if the notebook you are adding has any heavy, unique, or tricky dependencies.
+If you do this, make sure to include comments in the notebooks.

 ### Ordering Notebooks